baigel2/people/content/en/post/hifz1.md

 But don't worry, it's not a program I'm going to hide behind a paywall or subscription service, I'm not an internet guru.

-In fact I'm still in the process of figuring out the full method and I will keep track of it in a gihub repo which I will link to [here](https://github.com/baigel2/5minutehifz).
+In fact I'm still in the process of figuring out the full method and I will keep track of it in a google drive folder which I will link to [here](https://drive.google.com/drive/folders/1MxD9Dm6SYGsTXdnVrBTV0qstPYqqrQ9M?usp=sharing).

 So, finally...

 # Five Minute Hifz.

-As of 21.05.2025 I still need to make the repo and start the experiment in a somewhat reproducable manner.
-However for now the basics are as follows:

 To make things easier, I will refer to the 'commiting to memory' stage as input and the 'recalling the verses' stage as recall.
 There will also be a revision stage as you will see below.